Downs View Infant School Annual Governance Statement

 - Monitors the implementation and impact of Pupil Premium and Sports Funding and statutory policies across the school.

-- Governors were successful in gaining GOVERNOR MARK, a national quality accreditation award which recognises excellence in school governance.
+- Governors have encouraged other schools to GOVERNOR MARK, a national quality accreditation award which recognises excellence in school governance.

-- The Chair met with the School Improvement Partner who enjoys visiting the school and she was impressed by the school’s progress.
+- The Chair has met regularly with the School Improvement Partner and conducted two learning walks with her.
+The Improvement Partner says she enjoys visiting the school and supports evaluations made by Senior Leaders.

 - Governors reviewed statutory policies due for renewal and ensured polices complied with the Department for Education requirements and Local Authority recommended list.